About Me

 • Being witness to, and part of the process of unfolding what's been stressful or hidden is a privilege and deeply satisfying.

 I can honestly say it's the best decision I've ever made in my professional life.
+I am now living and working in Wiltshire and am available on Zoom.
+Face-to-face sessions may be available in the near future.

 COGNITIVE BEHAVIOURAL THERAPY (CBT)